awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

    [ec2-user ~]$ sudo yum update -y
    ```

-1. After the updates complete, install the Apache web server with the PHP software package using the **yum install** command, which installs multiple software packages and related dependencies at the same time:
+1. After the updates complete, install the Apache web server with the PHP software package using the **yum install** command, which installs multiple software packages and related dependencies at the same time\.

    ```
    [ec2-user ~]$ sudo yum install -y httpd24 php56 php56-mysqlnd